User Instructions

 • Finally, you will send the Data Sharing Agreement to the signatory for signature.

-Later, if you need to edit or amend the DSA, or need to add an additional subordinate organization, you can make changes and resend the DSA for signature.
+Later, if you need to edit / update the signed DSA, or need to add an additional subordinate organization, you can make changes and resend the DSA for signature.

 Steps to Register & Sign the Data Sharing Agreement

-3. As a first-time user, click the link Sign Up Now.
+2. As a first-time user, click the link Sign in/Register.
 (If a returning user, enter your name and password.)

-4. Enter your email and click Send Verification Code.
-Check your email and enter the code in the portal.
-Once verified, create a password containing upper and lower case text and either symbols or numbers.
+3. Enter your email and click Send Verification Code.
+Check your email and enter the verification code in the portal.
+Once verified, create a password containing upper- and lower-case text and either symbols or numbers.

 • You may sign on behalf of the organization yourself.